 Founded in 2007, Swift Technique hails from the musically rich city of Philadelphia.
-Over the last six years, the seven piece Funk Ensemble has relentlessly toured, performed and recorded throughout the US.
+Over the last six years, the eight piece Funk Ensemble has relentlessly toured, performed and recorded throughout the US.
 The extremely positive chemistry shared by the band is translated when performing live.
 Swift Technique brings an electric energy and party style atmosphere on stage.
 Although the group draws from many world influences, their genre is uniquely Philadelphia.

 MULTIPLE APPEARANCES at Brooklyn Bowl, Sullivan Hall (NYC), The Middle East (Boston), Double Door (Chicago), World Cafe Live (Philly), 8X10 (Baltimore), The Hamilton (DC), Nectar’s (Burlington, VT), The Spot Underground (Providence, RI) & others

 FESTIVALS PERFORMED: PEX Summer Music Festival (MD), The Northeast Kingdom Music Festival (VT), The Muddy River Jam Festival (NJ)

 BOOKING: CEG (NYC), NOLA Funk (NYC), Hood Booking (DC), Rock On Concerts (Boston), Rocks Off Concert Cruises (NYC) and WXPN (Philly).

 NEW YORK -

 B.B Kings Blues Club

 Rose Live Music

 Uptown Theatre (Utica)